remult/remult/docs/docs/ref_repository.md

    #### see:
    [EntityFilter](http://remult.dev/docs/entityFilter.html)
 ## create
 Creates an instance of an item.
-It'll not be saved to the data source unless `save` or `insert` will be called for that item
+It'll not be saved to the data source unless `save` or `insert` will be called.

+It's useful to start or reset a form taking your entity default values into account.

 Arguments:
 * **item**